The History Of Slots

 Slot players no longer needed to make the arduous journey to the bar to receive their winnings and could now scoop their nickels and dimes from the tray below.

 To make space for this payout technology, Fey reduced the complexity of the machines and lowered the game face to three spinning reels setting with five unique symbols;

 - And the famous Liberty Bell.

 It’s this liberty bell that would go on to become the famous bell symbol that is associated with slot gaming everywhere.
-For whatever reason, Charles decided not to patent his invention and thus the slot machine spread, with many inventors adding their own spin on the machine that would be dubbed the ‘Liberty Bell’.
+For whatever reason, Charles decided not to patent his invention and thus, the slot spread, with many inventors adding their spins.

 1902 – 1908